Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Long-term animal studies have not been performed to assess the carcinogenic potential of promethazine, nor are there other animal or human data concerning carcinogenicity, mutagenicity, or impairment of fertility with this drug.
 Promethazine was nonmutagenic in the Salmonella test system of Ames.

 Specific studies to test the action of the drug on parturition, lactation, and development of the animal neonate were not done, but a general preliminary study in rats indicated no effect on these parameters.
 Although antihistamines have been found to produce fetal mortality in rodents, the pharmacological effects of histamine in the rodent do not parallel those in man.
-There are no adequate and well-controlled studies of Promethazine HCl Suppositories in pregnant women.
+There are no adequate and well-controlled studies of promethazine hydrochloride suppositories in pregnant women.

-Promethazine HCl Suppositories should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Promethazine hydrochloride suppositories should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Labor and Delivery

-Promethazine HCl may be used alone or as an adjunct to narcotic analgesics during labor and delivery (see ).
-Limited data suggest that use of promethazine HCl during labor and delivery does not have an appreciable effect on the duration of labor or delivery and does not increase the risk of need for intervention in the newborn.
-The effect on later growth and development of the newborn is unknown (see also ).
+Promethazine hydrochloride may be used alone or as an adjunct to narcotic analgesics during labor (see DOSAGE AND ADMINISTRATION).
+Limited data suggest that use of promethazine hydrochloride during labor and delivery does not have an appreciable effect on the duration of labor or delivery and does not increase the risk of need for intervention in the newborn.
+The effect on later growth and development of the newborn is unknown.
+(See also Nonteratogenic Effects.)

-It is not known whether promethazine HCl is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine HCl Suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether promethazine hydrochloride is excreted in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from promethazine hydrochloride suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-PROMETHAZINE HCl SUPPOSITORIES ARE CONTRAINDICATED FOR USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE (see ).
+PROMETHAZINE HYDROCHLORIDE SUPPOSITORIES ARE CONTRAINDICATED FOR USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE (see WARNINGS–Black Box Warning and Use in Pediatric Patients).

-Promethazine HCl Suppositories should be used with caution in pediatric patients 2 years of age and older (see ).
+Promethazine hydrochloride suppositories should be used with caution in pediatric patients 2 years of age and older (see WARNINGS−Use in Pediatric Patients).

 Clinical studies of promethazine formulations did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.

-Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine HCl Suppositories and observed closely.
+Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of promethazine hydrochloride suppositories and observed closely.

 Central Nervous System

-Respiratory - Asthma, nasal stuffiness, respiratory depression (potentially fatal) and apnea (potentially fatal).
-(See ).
+Respiratory−Asthma, nasal stuffiness, respiratory depression (potentially fatal) and apnea (potentially fatal).
+(See WARNINGS−Respiratory Depression.)

-Other - Angioneurotic edema.
+Other−Angioneurotic edema.
 Neuroleptic malignant syndrome (potentially fatal) has also been reported.
-(See ).
+(See WARNINGS−Neuroleptic Malignant Syndrome.)

 Stimulation may be evident, especially in children and geriatric patients.
 Convulsions may rarely occur.
 A paradoxical-type reaction has been reported in children receiving single doses of 75 mg to 125 mg orally, characterized by hyperexcitability and nightmares.